emojicode/emojicode.github.io/src/reference/operators.md

 Anybody with a reasonable understanding of maths will rightly expect the result to be 7 because `2 ✖️ 2` will be evaluated first.

-However, what if we wanted `3 ➕ 2` to be evaluated first and add 2 to the result of that?
+However, what if we wanted `3 ➕ 2` to be evaluated first and multiply 2 to the result of that?
 Thisis what grouping is for.

 Grouping allows you specify that the result of an operation is to be evaluated